-Level 1 - Quoted (unadjusted) market prices in active markets for identical assets or liabilities that the entity can access at the measurement date Level 2 - Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly Level 3 - Unobservable inputs for the asset or liability
+- Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities that the entity can access at the measurement date - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly - Level 3 Unobservable inputs for the asset or liability

-For assets and liabilities that are recognized in the financial statements on a recurring basis, the Company determines whether transfers have occurred between Levels in the hierarchy by re-assessing categorization at the end of each reporting period.
+For assets and liabilities that are recognized in the financial statements on a recurring basis, the Group determines whether transfers have occurred between Levels in the hierarchy by re-assessing categorization at the end of each reporting period.

-B. Fair value measurement hierarchy of the Company's assets and liabilities
+B. Fair value measurement hierarchy of the Group's assets and liabilities

-The Company does not have assets that are measured at fair value on a nonrecurring basis.
-Fair value measurement hierarchy of the Company's assets and liabilities measured at fair value on a recurring basis is as follows:
+The Group does not have assets that are measured at fair value on a non-recurring basis.
+Fair value measurement hierarchy of the Group's assets and liabilities measured at fair value on a recurring basis is as follows:

 ] Level 1 Level 2 Level 3 Total

-Financial assets: Financial assets at fair value through other comprehensive income Preferred stock \$ - \$ - \$ 27,713 \$ 27,713
+Financial assets: Financial assets at fair value through other comprehensive income Preferred stock \$ \$ \$ 27,713 \$ 27,713

+Teleffed stock Ψ Ψ φ 27,715 ψ 27,115

-Financial liabilities: Financial liabilities at fair value through profit or loss Forward exchange contracts - 1,21 l - 1,211
+Financial liabilities: Financial liabilities at fair value through profit or loss

+Forward exchange contracts - 1,2 211 - 1,211

 As of December 31, 2021

 ] Level 1 Level 2 Level 3 Total

 Financial assets: Financial assets at fair value through profit or loss

 Funds \$ 240,008 \$ - \$ - \$ 240,008

-Forward exchange contracts Financial assets at fair value through other comprehensive income - 1,640 ) - 1,640
+Forward exchange contracts Financial assets at fair value through other comprehensive income - 1,6 540 - 1,640

 Preferred stock - - 27,815 27,815

 Financial liabilities: Financial liabilities at fair value through profit or loss

-Forward exchange contracts - 65 5 - 65
+Forward exchange contracts - 65 - 65